waseemingly/tp/docs/DeveloperGuide.md

 **Enhanced Behavior:** There should be a limit to the deadline line dates like 10-20 years before and after the current date.

 ### Password Recovery
-**Current Behavior:** If you forgot your password, there is no way to retrieve it **Enhanced Behavior:** Links the system to email or have verifications that allows users to reset their password.
+**Current Behavior:** If you forgot your password, there is no way to retrieve it.
+**Enhanced Behavior:** Links the system to email or have verifications that allows users to reset their password.

 ### Additional menu item for `import-developer` and `import-client`